 This provision is divided in to three areas;

 - General Outreach

 - campus visit days specifically for pre-16 and post-16 care experienced students

-- care professionals’ day to help those involved in supporting looked after children to understand more about university and the support available for students
+- care professionals’ conference to help those involved in supporting looked after children to understand more about university and the support available for students

 Outreach for care professionals is particularly important as student feedback indicates a knowledge gap.
 “My Personal Adviser hadn’t worked with someone going into Higher Education before me and didn’t know what support I could get from the university.”

 - contextual offer for Home-UK care experienced students